codefellows/seattle-ops-301d8/class-06/lab/README.md

 When the other tasks are complete, review the topology and update, revise, extend, or add details as necessary.

-Was you initial topology accurate to the finished product?
+Was your initial topology accurate to the finished product?
 Why or why not?

 ## Submission Instructions